Workiva/over_react/doc/wrapping_js_components.md

 1. **Annotate the class with the `JS()` annotation.** This tells Dart that this is an interop class that represents a JS class.
 1. **Annotate the class with the `@anonymous` annotation** This means that the class does not have a tangible constructor to use when creating the class.
 When the TS type being converted is an _object_ and not a formal _class_, this will usually be the case.
 This pattern tends to be more common in JS than using formal classes.
-1. **Name the class anything.** The name is not significant to interop, but we have the norm of naming it very closely to the prop it's representing.
+1. **Name the class anything.** The name is not significant to interop, but we have the convention of naming it very closely to the prop it's representing.
 1. **Create a factory for the class.** Because there is no constructor, this is how developers can create instances of the class to pass into the prop.
 There should be a named parameter for every property on the class.
 1. **Add getters and setters.** This allows data to be read and written to the instance.
 1. **Use the class as the type for the prop.** Now that the class is defined, the props mixin should use it as the type for the relevant prop.